kwodzicki/video_utils/README.md

  * Attempts to extract subtitles to SRT using `ccextractor` CLI if installed
  * Converts movie to MP4 format using the `videoconverter` class
  * Attempts to download and write MP4 tags to file
- * Attempts to run `Plex Media Scanner` to locate `.mp4	 file; re-runs scanner if source `.ts` file is deleted
+ * Attempts to run `Plex Media Scanner` to locate `.mp4` file; re-runs scanner if source `.ts` file is deleted

-Note: This watchdog is still being tested to work out some bugs.
+Note: this watchdog is still being tested to work out some bugs.
 Use at your own risk.

 ## Code example